Pros / ContentBarrier is designed exclusively for Mac computers and laptops.

 Cons / The program doesn’t send text alerts.

-This monitoring program has 23 categories, so you can easily block dangerous content without having to enter each individual site’s URL into the ContentBarrier blacklist.
-ContentBarrier lets you decide if you want to completely block restricted sites or to simply display a warning message that doesn’t prohibit your child from visiting the site.
+This monitoring program has 23 categories, so you can easily block dangerous content without having to enter each individual site’s URL into the blacklist.
+ContentBarrier lets you decide if you want to completely block restricted sites or simply display a warning message that doesn’t prohibit your child from visiting the site.
 In both cases you will receive an email notice of the sites your child is trying to access, and it records in the activity log for you to see later.

 ContentBarrier is Mac monitoring software designed to watch what your kids are doing while online.
-It only works with Mac computers, but it blocks inappropriate websites and shuts down chat conversations if someone types dangerous words or phrases to your child.
+It only works with Mac computers, but it blocks inappropriate websites and shuts down chat conversations if someone sends dangerous words or phrases to your child.
 You can’t receive text alerts when your child is talking to a cyberbully or trying to access a restricted site, but ContentBarrier will send email notifications.
 The activity reports are pretty detailed and include screenshots of the pages your child is visiting.